Hydrating Drink Ideas for Breastfeeding Moms

 One, you can buy them at the store.
 V8 offers yummy vegetable juices in many different flavor combos.
 There is even word buzzing around the breastfeeding moms’ social circles that V8 is a secret milk boosting weapon.

-If you want to stock up on the original V8, find it on Amazon here or go for the V8 fruit fushion instead.
+If you want to stock up on the original V8, find it at Amazon here or go for the V8 fruit fushion instead.

 The second way to enjoy vegetable juice is to juice it yourself and this may be the best option since it ensures no added chemicals or preservatives are added.